simonrabate/simonrabate.github.io/_pages/research.md

 - *Dynamiques de carrière dans la fonction publique hospitalière*,
 with Christophe Dorin, Anthony Marino and Laurent Soulat

+___

+- *Tax Evasion in the Netherlands: Evidence from Tax Amnesty Reforms*,
+with Wouter Leenders, Arjan Lejour and Maarten van't Riet

 - *Globalisation and Income Inequality in the Netherlands*,
 with Rob Euwals, Stefan Groot, Harro van Heuvelen, Gerdien Meijerink and Jan Möhlmann

 - *Lost in Globalisation: Discontent in the Netherlands*,
 with Evelien Boonstoppel, Paul Dekkers and Rob Euwals

 ___